LED Savings Calculator

 How to use the LED savings calculator?

-1. Enter the price of the LED bulb you are thinking of buying;
+Enter the price of the LED bulb you are thinking of buying.

-4. Enter the same details for your current regular incandescent bulb;
+Enter the same details for your current regular incandescent bulb.

-5. Input the electricity price you pay per kWh (or unit).
-You can find this information on your electricity bill;
+Input the electricity price you pay per kWh (or unit).
+You can find this information on your electricity bill.

-6. Estimate how long the light will be on each day (well, night more likely); and
+Estimate how long the light will be on each day (well, night more likely).

 You could also use this LED light bulb cost calculator to compare an LED bulb to other inefficient bulb types, such as halogen and compact fluorescent light (CFL) bulbs, so, you can also use it as an LED vs fluorescent energy savings calculator.

-To help you with this, switch on the Advanced mode of the calculator, which allows you to select different high-energy bulb types.
+To help you with this, simply select a different high-energy bulb type from the bulb type dropdown options.
 For each type, we use a typical value for the energy they consume and how long they last.
-If you are comparing a specific bulb, adjust these values accordingly to match it.
+If you are comparing to a specific bulb, select the last dropdown option for the bulb type to adjust the values for the power consumption and lifetime accordingly to match it.

 Are you a homeowner looking for ways to save money?
 Our grocery calculator may interest you too.